Go Back

 Instructions

-• Preheat the oven at 425° F. Spray muffin pan with non-stick spray.
+• Preheat the oven to 425°F (220°C).
+Line the muffin pan with cupcake liners and lightly grease the liners with non-stick oil spray.
 Set aside.

-• Sieve whole wheat flour, baking powder, baking soda, salt, cinnamon powder, and ginger powder together into a medium mixing bowl.
-Whisk well until everything is well combined.
+• In a medium mixing bowl, add the whole wheat flour, almond flour, baking powder, baking soda, salt, and spices.
+Whisk until well combined.

-• Spoon the batter into the muffin pan, filling each tin all the way to the top.
+• Divide the batter evenly among the muffin cups, filling each one all the way to the top for beautiful, domed muffin tops.

-• Remove the muffins from the oven and let it cool in the pan for 5 minutes.
-Then transfer onto a cooling rack and let it cool completely before serving.
+• Remove the muffins from the oven and let them cool in the pan for 5 minutes.
+Transfer to a cooling rack and cool completely before serving.

 Storing Suggestions